Updated: May 19, 2022

 Buying batteries is quite a mess because there is no proper information about the battery performance and backup time is available on the net.
-Also, there are lots of options of batteries available on e-commerce site which make buying batteries online much more headache.
+Also, there are lots of options for batteries available on e-commerce site which make buying batteries online much more of a headache.

-In this blog, I will give you a brief introduction to 150Ah battery and backup time for different class (c10 and C20) and different load.
+In this blog, I will give you a brief introduction to the 150Ah battery and backup time for different classes (C10 and C20) and different loads.

-Before jump into each and the details, you need to know about the 150Ah battery, here is short a note on the 150Ah battery.
+Before jumping into each and the details, you need to know about the 150Ah battery, here is short a note on the 150Ah battery.

 What means by a 150Ah battery?.

 150Ah is mean that battery is guaranteed to provide a continuous current of 15 Ampere over the discharge period of 10 hours (that is, 15A x 10h =150Ah) if the battery is of Class C10 and if it is of Class C20 it will provide a continuous current of 7.5 Ampere over the discharge period of 20 hours (that is, 7.5A x 20h =150Ah).